 From local day hikes to extended backpacking trips, everyone should carry the Ten Essentials while outdoors.

-If you need gift ideas for the camper check out these suggestions for presents any backpacker would love.
+If you need gift ideas for an outdoor enthusiast, check out these suggestions for presents any backpacker would love.

 The Oswegatchie River winds 137-miles through the Adirondacks and Northern New York and is a terrific place to paddle.
 This poem explores a canoeists relationship with that river.